ClaireDH3/ClaireDH3/README.md

 ### Hello everyone! 🤪

 ```
-Currently in the ✨third year✨ of a bachelor's degree in computer science at the University of Mons.
+Currently in ✨fourth year✨ of a five-year master's degree in computer science at the University of Mons.
 ```

 > 🌱Learning: